tardis-sn/tardis/docs/physics/montecarlo/propagation.rst

 :math:`r_\mathrm{outer\_boundary}`.
 Additionally, TARDIS divides the space between the inner and outer computational boundaries into cells -- radial shells for which the plasma state is (spatially) constant.
 In the animation, 6 cells are shown, being divided by the light blue lines.
 The boundaries of the computational domain and of these cells are computed during the simulation setup (refer back to :ref:`model`).
-As TARDIS is a time-independent code which calculates the spectra at an instant in time (namely at the time :math:`t_\mathrm{explosion}`), the radii of the boundaries (either of the computational domain or of the cells) do not chage throughout the simulation.
+As TARDIS is a time-independent code, meeaning that it calculates the spectra at an instant in time (namely at the time :math:`t_\mathrm{explosion}`), the radii of the boundaries (both of the computational domain and of the cells) do not chage throughout the simulation.

 .. image::
     ../images/expansion_animation.gif